websiteinspiration/bugsplat.rb/entries/2012-10-20-on-the-fly-markdown-conversion.md

 date: '2012-10-20 12:21:33'
 id: 46c44
 tags: Docverter, Programming, Meta
+topic: Software
+description: How to convert markdown content into other formats using Docverter.
 ---

 Today I added PDF, Docx, and Markdown download links to the bottom of every post here on Bugsplat.